-High school course credit will be given to junior high school students that have previously taken and passed Algebra 1, and/or Geometry.
+High school course credit will be given to junior high school students who have previously taken and passed Algebra 1, and/or Geometry.
 Students who complete High School level foreign language in Junior High may qualify for one High School foreign language credit by completing the course with a passing grade of C or above and passing the final exam with at least 80%.
 High school transcripts will reflect the credit and the grade earned by the student.
 The grade earned by junior high students will be calculated in the student's high school GPA.
-All other coursework taken at the Jr. High cannot be used for high school credit.
+Any other coursework taken at the Junior High level may be reviewed for application toward high school credit.